autoidle/laravel5-heroku/readme.md

 # Laravel on Heroku

 Laravel with best practices for deployment on Heroku.
+[Our articles on Medium](https://medium.com/@AutoIdle)

+# Works out of the box

+## Features

 * `Heroku Postgres` (for Database)
 * `Heroku Redis` (for Cache, Queue and Session)
 * Migrate Database automatically on deploy
-* Log works out of the box
+* Logging
 * With Scheduler

 ## Deploy to Heroku